-Under the Basel III Capital Regulations, Banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis (other than capital conservation buffer and countercyclical capital buffer etc.) Besides this minimum capital requirement, Basel III also provides for creation of capital conservation buffer (CCB).
-The transitional period of full implementation of Basel III capital regulation in India is extended up to March 31,2019 instead of as on March 31,2018.
-Accordingly the CCB requirements are to be implemented from March 31, 2016 in phases and are to be fully implemented by March 31, 2019 to the extent of 2.5% of Risk weighted Assets
+Under the Basel III Capital Regulations, Banks are required to maintain a minimum Pillar 1 Capital (Tier-I + Tier-II) to Risk-weighted Assets Ratio (CRAR) of 9% on an on-going basis.
+Besides this minimum capital requirement, Basel III also provides for creation of capital conservation buffer (CCB).
+The transitional period of full implementation of Basel III capital regulation in India is extended up to March 31,2019.
+Accordingly the CCB requirements are to be implemented from March 31, 2016 in phases and are to be fully implemented by March 31, 2019 to the extent of 2.5% of Risk weighted Assets.